stevencombs/retrocombs.github.io/plus4/plus4.md

 ## Plus/4 Resources

-Below is a link of links I've found to be most benefical as I work through this series:
+Below are links I've found to be most benefical as I work through this series:

 1. [Commodore4Ever](https://commodore4ever.net/) - Source for Pi1451.
 Great customer service and feedback.
 2. [The Future was 8-bit](https://www.thefuturewas8bit.com/) - Source for parts and used to provide resources for the Tapuino project.
 U.K. based so allow some time for delivery if in the U.S.